waleedGeorgy/waleedGeorgy/README.md

 ## Hi there and welcome to my GitHub! 👋
 My name is Waleed Georgy.
 I'm a programmer and researcher who is interested in many things, but mainly machine learning, deep learning and finding new solutions for NP-complete and NP-hard problems.
+I've also recently got into full-stack development and already managed to build various different projects.<br />
-I always stife to perfect myself and learn new things.
-I have a strong background in teaching, researching, building different kinds of projects and working in a team.
-I'm also multilingual (English, Russian, Arabic) which helps me look at things and analize them from different angles.
+I always strife to perfect myself and learn new things.
+I have a strong background in teaching, researching, building different kinds of projects and working in a team.<br />
+I'm also multilingual, which helps me look at things and analyze them from different angles.

 ## What am I interested in and have experience working with?
 ![Static Badge](https://img.shields.io/badge/Python-%233776AB?style=for-the-badge&logo=python&logoSize=big&labelColor=black)